markklaassens/spring-boot-sandbox/README.md

 By default, the application includes three users: creator, user, and combi.
 The creator has the CREATOR role, the user has the USER role, and the combi has both roles.
 These roles determine access to the endpoints defined in the ProjectServiceController.

+### Disclaimer

+This setup is intended only for local development and testing.
+The use of HTTP or HTTPS with self-signed certificates, .env files (which are excluded via .gitignore), and the database configuration provided here are not suitable for production environments.
+Always follow best practices for securing your application, managing secrets, and deploying to production when moving beyond local development.

 ## Getting Started

 To get started with this repository, follow these steps: